trinhlehainam/Isekaijitaku/ansible/update-ubuntu/README.md

    - Packages requiring reboot: 3
    ```

-## Reboot Configuration
+## Reboot Orchestration

+### Dependent Reboots with Marker Files

 The reboot role supports controlled reboot sequencing with the following features:

-### Dependent Reboots

-Hosts can be configured to wait for other hosts to complete their reboot before proceeding:
+- Hosts can be configured to wait for other hosts to complete their reboot before proceeding
+- Uses a marker file system to track reboot completion
+- Automatically handles dependencies between hosts

+### Configuration

+To configure a host to wait for another host to reboot first:

 ```yaml
 # inventory/local/host_vars/ubuntu3/main.yml